 Water is an inspiration for me in this work and many beings in the spirit world support me.
 Kuan Yin, the goddess of compassion, who hears the cries of the people of the world, is my ally.
 I am deeply grateful and devoted to her as she teaches me to befriend all – within and without.

-I am lucky to have so clearly felt the calling for this type of work, and to be able to follow the call, sometimes with through an amazing form of bodywork called Cranio-sacral Therapy.
+I am lucky to have so clearly felt the calling for this type of work, and to be able to follow the call, sometimes through an amazing form of bodywork called Cranio-sacral Therapy.
 My greatest joy is witnessing the moments when a person connects to their source and expresses their own essence, and thus is woven elegantly and purposefully into the web of life.~ Ursula

 The common thread in Ursulas life has been her work with people.
 Early in her career, she worked in the field of book publishing, supporting writers and helping connect them with booksellers and readers.
 After fifteen years in the world of writers and books, she felt compelled to find work that would allow her to interact more intimately with others.